ssoderlinglab/SpatialProteomics/README.md

 ### Python

+For notebooks (`.ipynb` files), you have to push the environment to the jupyter kernel so you can select it as a kernel.
+Please run
+`python -m ipykernel install --user --name <env> --display-name "displayname"`

+#### Spatial Proteomics
-For running `analysis/3_Clustering/2_leidenalg-clustering.py` you will need a specific python environment.
+To run `analysis/3_Clustering/2_leidenalg-clustering.py` you will need a specific python environment.

 In the `~/analysis/` of this repository `SpatialProteomics/`, please run: